-Where does the laurel come from?
+From where does the laurel come?

-Culinary use of the bay leaves
+Culinary use of bay leaves - soup leaves

 Storage of spices and herbs

 Please store all spices and herbs in an airtight container in a cool, dry place.
 Please protect it from direct sunlight.